voxpupuli/agtm/types-and-providers.md

 ssh -L 8080:localhost:80 user@remoteserver
 ```

-Running `ssh -L` would send any traffic from 8080on your machine to the local
+Running `ssh -L` would send any traffic from 8080 on your machine to the local
 port 80 on user@remotewebserver.
 Or, rather than localhost, you could use
 another hostname to have ‘remoteserver’ act as a kind of proxy for your
 traffic.
 You can even use ssh tunneling to set up a SOCKS proxy in order to